 I neither seek pleasure nor shun pain.
 Sometimes I seek pain and shun pleasure.
 I broke a 2 day fast.
 Fasting is one of the disciplines in my regimen.
 They last from 1 day to 2 weeks.
 I fast at the urging of the Soul, which dictates the duration and terms.
 I fast for clarity, for penance, for cleansing, for insight, to discipline the body and to restore balance to the mind.
 By balance of mind, I mean a reseting of the molecules that control motivation, reward, focus, and attention.

 There are benefits to fasting.
 Fasting promotes blood sugar control by reducing insulin resistance; improves blood pressure, triglyceride and cholesterol levels; reduces inflammation; protects brain health; boosts metabolism; increases growth hormone secretion; and slows the aging process.
 After 12 hours of fasting, I'm rewarded with a 5 fold increase in human growth hormone.
 After 16-18 hours, I experience an increase in insulin sensitivity and autophagy/cellular repair.
 My metabolism increases; reductions in plaque forming amyloids contribute to heart health, and increases in brain-derived neurotropic factor (which aids in the growth of new brain cells) contribute to brain health.
 Sometimes, I will prolong fasting for two or more days.
 After 24 hours, liver glycogen stores are depleted.
 I start running on ketones.
 Ketones are an appetite suppressant.
 After day 2 or 3, the hunger pangs are diminished.
 Ketones are antioxidants, which provide more oxygen.
 The body works more efficiently with less.
 Ketones are a more efficient fuel than glycogen, so the thyroid isn't working as hard.
+Deprived of glucose, the body shifts metabolic gears, breaking down fat to produce ketones as an alternative fuel.
+Central to this process is beta-hydroxybutyrate (BHB), the most abundant ketone body.
 Inflammation drops.
 The gut gets a reprieve.
 After 48 hours, stem cells are stimulated which promote healing and repair.
 After 72 hours, I experience greater immune functioning.

-And my dopaminergic system gets a reboot.
+During a prolonged fast, my dopaminergic system gets a reboot.
 The hunt for food is a motivator that predates the species, but we live in a time of over-consumption.
 We eat too much, and we eat too much of the wrong foods.
 Fasting gives my gut, body, and brain a reprieve.

 Fasting also appears to change the human brain-gut-microbiome axis.
 The bacteria Coprococcus comes and Eubacterium hallii are negatively associated with activity in the left inferior frontal orbital gyrus.
 The inferior frontal orbital gyrus regulates appetite and executive functions, including willpower when it comes to food intake (Zhou, et al., 2024).
 The microbiome produces neurotransmitters and neurotoxins which affect the brain.
 In return, the brain controls what we eat.
 And what we eat changes or maintains the composition of the gut microbiome.